SEE Film Festival

 ANIMATION

-Select the film you want to watch, and press on the picture or title.
+Select the film you want to watch, press on the picture or title, and enter the free ticket code:

-If you are seeing "Cannot be watched" button, just wait few seconds or refresh the page, and you will get “Buy a ticket”.
-Click on the play button and use promo code: 5E6ULF
+If you are seeing "Cannot be watched" button, just wait few seconds or refresh the page.

 Make sure you are watching the film from the beginning.